apache/maven-site/content/markdown/configure.md

 clean package` instead of `mvn -T3 -U --fail-at-end clean package` and not to miss the `-T3 -U --fail-at-end` options on every call.
 The `.mvn/maven.config` is located in the project's top level `.mvn` directory and also works in the root of a multi module build.

-**NOTICE** starting with Maven **3.9.0** each single argument must be put on a new line, so for the mentioned example your file will have content like:
+**NOTICE** Starting with Maven **3.9.0** each single argument must be put on a new line, so for the mentioned example your file will have content like:

 ```
 -T3